 Cider and Calvados Brandy

 Cruising on the Paris & Normandy sailing, you’ll travel into the heart of the Pays d’Auge to discover apple cider and Calvados producers in a postcard setting filled with apple orchards and half-timbered houses.
 A “Taste of Normandy” excursion included in the cruise fare features a tour to a Calvados distillery and a tasting of the famous apple brandy.
-As a perfect summer cooler for you, AmaWaterways is sharing their signature Apple & Calvados Sorbet, the perfect summer cooler, or looking to fall, the sorbet pairs beautifully with a slice of apple pie.
+As a perfect summer cooler for you (or looking to fall), AmaWaterways is sharing their signature Apple & Calvados Sorbet, the sorbet pairs beautifully with a slice of apple pie.

 - 2 Granny Smith apples

 - 29 grams 2 tablespoons Calvados (apple brandy)

 - PREPARATION METHOD:

 - Peel the apples and slice into thin equal slices.